madiodio/personal-goals/README.md

 # Week of 12 June, 2017

 - [ ] finish section "Revue critique" on Monday
+- [ ] List every sections that is not finished on the memory
 - [ ] ...

 # Things I'll willing To Do This Summer: